dorianbrown/my_blog/about.md

 ---
+title: Hi There
 layout: page
 permalink: /about/
 ---

-## Hi There

-My name is Dorian Brown, I'm half Dutch half American, and I've been living in the Netherlands near Amsterdam (*Leiden!*) since 2000.
+My name is Dorian Brown, I'm half Dutch half American, and I've been living in the Netherlands near Amsterdam (*Leiden!*) since 2002.
 I have an MSc in Theoretical Mathematics from Leiden University and am currently working as a data scientist at ING in the Netherlands.

 I started this blog as a creative outlet and reason to work on new ideas.
 In my current job I get to apply many different machine-learning techniques and teach them to fellow data scientists, and as I enjoy writing I thought this would be a great way to practice both of these skills for a wider audience.
 For more on this blog you can check out [my first post]({% post_url 2017-10-08-a-short-introduction-and-what-this-blog-is-going-to-be-about %}).